storytellingron/ForTheLordRPG-DarkAges/index.md

 In the simple game, characters should be limited to **5 DR**, so a single bonus die for any rolls.
 This caps any bonuses from skill, gear, blessings, situational bonuses.
 This helps simplify the game for both GMs and players.
 The GM should accordingly, keep NPCs and encounters at relatively low stats, especially armor saves!
 Start with easier challenges, i.e. poor bandits, feral vermin.

 ### The Dice Pool (Advanced)
 Incorporating the advanced version should come after players and GMs understand the basic rolls for combat & encounters, how to use blessings and how to advance their character's skills and armor with Glory Points.
+- **Explanation:** This solves the common RPG issue of advanced characters becoming too powerful as they upgrade.
+As one gains more and more DRs, their bonus gets more diffused and costly.
+Yet there is still some advancement.
+And new players can join a long campaign and still contribute.

 Once a character accumulates more than 5 DR from skills, equipment, blessings, etc., these DRs form a **Dice Pool** of multiple dice: